turingschool/curriculum/source/projects/feed_engine.markdown

     * I should be redirected to my `/dashboard`
 * Request a password reset and receive a login link via email
 * Visit `/signup` to create an account and set up my activity feed
+    * Provide an email address, password and confirmation, and display name
     * Account creation always results in a welcome email being sent
     * Setting up my activity feed allows me to add account info for Twitter, GitHub, and Instagram to add activities from those sources to my feed
     * Setting up my activity feed allows me to add other FeedEngine feeds to my feed